Jashore Medical College: History

 The government felt the need for more medical colleges for medical education facilities.
 The government started establishing medical colleges at notable districts.
 As a result, Jessore Medical College was established in 2010.
 Jessore Medical College is continuing its hospital activity at Jessore 250 Beds General Hospital.

 Campus

-Its main campus is situated at Horinar Beel near Chanchra New Bus Terminal in Jessore Sadar Upazila.
+Jessore Medical College main campus is situated at Horinar Beel near Chanchra New Bus Terminal in Jessore Sadar Upazila.

 Organization and administration

 Jessore Medical College is affiliated under Rajshahi University & Khulna Medical University.
 The students receive MBBS degree from Rajshahi University after completion of their fifth year and passing the final Professional MBBS examination.
 The Professional examinations are held under the university and results are given thereby.
 Internal examinations are also taken on regular interval namely Card completions, term end and regular assessments.